Librarika/manual/docs/members.md

 # Members (or Patrons)

 The members section is where you enlist all your members (or patrons) of your library.
-Only an unique _member no_ is necessary for a member to check our/in books from your library.
+Only an unique _member no_ is necessary for a member to check out/in books from your library.

-You can provde login access to a member if you wish but it is not a mandatory requirement from system's perspective.
+You can provide login access to a member if you wish but it is not a mandatory requirement from system's perspective.
 However, if you enable login access, system will ask for an unique email address for the member.

 ### Booking Quota

 A booking quota is the total limit up to which a member can reqeust / check-out / reserve books (or items) at a given point of time.
 By default, a global variable for the booking quota is available under `Manage -> Preferences` section, but the global quota will be overridden with the individual booking quota if set specifically for a member.

-You can set individual booking quote for each member using the Add / Edit member method mentioned below.
+You can set individual booking quota for each member using the Add / Edit member method mentioned below.
 Again, if a individual quota not set, then global quota will be enforced.

 ### Add new member